nkavadias/nkavadias.github.io/_posts/23-10-23-Does-the-best-evidence-rule-apply-in-Australia.md

 #### Australia: The Statutory Approach

 In contrast, Australia has largely abolished the best evidence rule through legislation.
-Most Australian jurisdictions have introduced uniform evidence legislation, which harmonises and codifies the evidence laws across federal and state jurisdictions.
-Section 147 of the Evidence Act 1995 _(Cth)_ exemplifies this.
-It specifies that a document (including digital evidence) produced by a machine (e.g., a photocopier) is presumed to be the same as the original unless there is _"evidence sufficient to raise doubt about the presumption."_ This essentially reverses the burden of proof found in the common law, placing the burden on party challenging the evidence to prove that it has been altered.
+Most Australian jurisdictions have introduced [uniform evidence legislation](https://austlii.edu.au/cgi-bin/viewdb/au/legis/cth/consol_act/ea199580/), which harmonises and codifies the evidence laws across federal and state jurisdictions.
+[Section 147](https://austlii.edu.au/cgi-bin/viewdoc/au/legis/cth/consol_act/ea199580/s147.html) of the Evidence Act 1995 _(Cth)_ exemplifies this.
+It specifies that a document, which includes digital evidence, produced by a machine e.g., a photocopier is presumed to be the same as the original unless there is _"evidence sufficient to raise doubt about the presumption."_ This essentially reverses the burden of proof found in the common law, placing the burden on the party challenging the evidence to prove that it has been altered.

 #### Implications for Digital Forensics in Australia